mostcallmejay/verbose-octo-fluenta/README.md

 ## Future Scope

 This project is an ongoing exploration of communication design.
-Future work could include creating a parser to translate human language into the "Language of Love" or expanding the lexicon to include more philosophical concepts.
+Future work could include creating a parser to translate human language into the "Library of Love" or expanding the lexicon to include more philosophical concepts.